The Solitary Reaper, by William Wordsworth – Complete Poem Explanation | Summary & Analysis

 Stanza 4: Line by Line paraphrasing

-→ The poet says further that whatever the subject of her song may be, the girl continued singing.
+👉 The poet says that whatever the subject of her song may be, the young girl continued singing beautifully.

-→ She sang as if her song would never end.
+👉 She sang as though her song would go on forever without stopping.

-→ He carried the memory her beautiful song in his heart—
+👉 He carried the memory and emotional beauty of her song deep within his heart.

 Stanza 1: Stanza-wise paraphrasing